williampowell92/gilded_rose/README.md

 ### Tests

-Testing was carried out using the Jasmine Node.js module.
-It will be downloaded when the program is installed.
+Testing was carried out using JUnit 4.0.
 Tests can be run from the project home directory as follows:

 ```
 mvn test